ngocnhiem/CrystalEngine/Docs/Build.md

 The following is required to be installed to your computer along with environment variables set up.

 - Git for windows: This is required for using the bash shell that comes with it.
 Make sure the folder containing sh.exe `C:\Program Files\Git\bin` is added to the PATH environment variables.
-- Vulkan SDK: Recommended version is **1.3.290**, but recommended is **1.4.309**.
+- Vulkan SDK: Recommended version is **1.4.309**.
 And you need to install the debug shader libraries too.
 Older versions won't work because they come with old DxCompiler binaries.
 - Vulkan SDK Modules: 64-bit shader debug symbols and VMA headers!
 - Make sure that `VULKAN_SDK` environment variable is set to the vulkan SDK directory!
 - CMake 3.25 or higher: Use the one that comes with Visual Studio.